 Some people may be tempted to try out online “reputation services” or “reputation managers” to have their mugshots and other data cleared, but we wouldn’t recommend it.
-These businesses claim they can scrub your information and records from the web, but most of the time, they’re taking steps you can easily try for yourself.
+These businesses claim they can scrub your information and records from the web, but they’re taking steps you can try for yourself most of the time.
 We’ll show you how below.

 1. Get Google to hide your house from view

 As convenient as Google Maps and Street View can be, it’s troublesome when your house and address number are clearly visible in a Street View photo.
 Thankfully, Google makes it easy to request a privacy blur over any pictures of your home: